assa77/DLS9-enumerator/README.md

 ## Download

-You can download precompiled project executables from [here](https://github.com/assa77/DLS9-enumerator/releases).
+You can download precompiled project executables from [here](releases).

+## Benchmarking results

+You can find some benchmarking results and CMD script for log files processing in the folder *[results](results).

 ## License